Entering Malaysia to Study Immigration Procedures for International Students

 - Form Imm.
 38 (if applicable)

-- Photocopy of passport / travel document
+- Photocopy of passport / travel document of student

 - Photocopy of passport / travel document of applicant(s)